Sonderkommando Blaich: Outward flight

 The Heinkel He 111 took off from Campo Uno at 08:00 on 21 January but experienced bad weather, contrary to the weather forecast.
 The aircraft had been loaded with 1000 impgal of fuel but the weather increased fuel consumption.
 Geissler had to use dead reckoning and radio stations from which he could get a direction finding (D/F) fix.
 Hours later, Geissler realised that he was more than 100 mi off course and ordered a turn to the west to the Chari River and flew along it to Fort Lamy at the confluence of the Chari and Logone rivers where they join Lake Chad.
 The Heinkel reached the lake by noon, after which navigation became easier, despite the storm intensifying.
 At 14:30, flying at 1500 ft, the Heinkel reached Fort Lamy.
-Being so remote, the airfield and supply depot had no air defences; the Heinkel crew could not delay and made one bombing run.
-The sixteen 100 kg bombs were dropped unhindered on the fuel dump at the edge of the airfield.
+Being so remote, the airfield and supply depot had no air defences.
+The Heinkel crew could not delay and made one bombing run.
+Sixteen 100 kg bombs were dropped unhindered on the fuel dump at the edge of the airfield.
 The French forces were too surprised to fight back and 80000 impgal of fuel and all of the oil were destroyed.
-Eight Hurricane fighters might also have been destroyed.
+(Note: Eight Hurricane fighters might also have been destroyed.)

 Return journey

 The Heinkel was undamaged and turned northwards but the crew knew that the detour made it impossible to reach Campo Uno with the fuel remaining.
 The engines were run at the leanest mixture possible and at 1,950 rpm to fly as far as possible.
 Wireless contact with the Italian support crew had been lost on the outbound leg and could not be re-established.
 At 18:00, towards sunset, 160 mi short of Campo Uno, Bohnsack made an emergency landing on a high plateau.
 The crew of six men had 20 L of water remaining.
 Wichmann, the wireless operator, set up his 3-Watt wireless aerial, laying it out on tent poles.
-On 6,197 kHz, Wichmann managed to contact a wireless operator at the headquarters of Fliegerführer Afrika in Benghazi, 650 mi to the north.
+On 6,197 kHz (48.37 m), Wichmann managed to contact a wireless operator at the headquarters of Fliegerführer Afrika in Benghazi, 650 mi to the north.
 The Italian support crew was still out of contact and three days later, Benghazi sent a message that the Italians had been contacted and that they were searching for the Heinkel.
 On the fifth day, the crew transmitted a D/F signal with the Heinkel wireless, running one engine with the little fuel that remained, to power the wireless generator.
-Within the hour an Italian Caproni Ca.309 (Ghibli) landed and delivered water and melons to the Heinkel crew.
-On the next day a Junkers Ju 52 from Wüstennotstaffel 1 (Desert Rescue Squadron 1), arrived with more water and fuel.
+Within the hour an Italian Caproni Ca.309 (Ghibli) landed with water and melons for the Heinkel crew.
+On the next day a Junkers Ju 52 from Wüstennotstaffel 1 (Desert Rescue Squadron 1) arrived with more water and fuel.
 The crew took off for the short journey to Campo Uno, where the Heinkel was refuelled and then the crew flew on to Hun.